rh-mobb/aro-workshop-content/aro-content/service-mesh/2-mesh-workload-lab.md

 ## Understanding proxy injection
 ### Missing Sidcars
-The Travel Demo has been deployed in the previous step but without installing any Istio sidecar proxy.
+The Travel Demo has been deployed without installing sidecar proxy.
-In that case, the application won’t connect to the control plane and won’t take advantage of Istio’s features.
+Without a sidecar the application will not connect to the control plane and won’t take advantage of Istio’s features.
-In Kiali, we will see the new namespaces in the overview page:
+In Kiali, **click** **overview** to see the all namespaces in the overview page:

 ![Overview](./images/overview.png)

-But we won't see any traffic in the graph page for any of these new namespaces:
+1. Next **click** Graph.

+We don't see traffic for namespaces without the sidecar injection enabled.

 ![Empty Graph](./images/empty-graph.png)

-If we examine the Applications, Workloads or Services page, it will confirm that there are missing sidecars:
+The applications, workloads and services page will confirm that that workloads and namespaces are missing sidecars:

 ![Missing Sidecar](./images/missing-sidecar.png)